krButani/sveltesyntaxunderstanding/README.md

-# sveltesyntaxunderstanding
+# Learn Svelte and understanding syntax
- Learn Svelte Syntax and understanding
+ Learn Svelte and understanding syntax